-Joshua Watts is a two-time Emerging Artist Scholarship recipient.
-In 2016, he received his first award to work with artist Ray Natraoro For his Emerging Artist Scholarship, Joshua worked with mentor artist Linda Lindsay in figurative clay sculpture.
-For his Scholarship artwork, Joshua created the sculptural The Bukwus.
+Joshua Watts is Nuu-chah-nulth artist and two-time Emerging Artist Scholarship recipient.
+In 2016, he received his first award to work with artist Ray Natraoro, and in 2019 he mentored with artist Linda Lindsay in figurative clay sculpture.

 Artist Website: joshuawattsart.webflow.io